San Tomé, Venezuela: Oil service camp

-UNEFA in Anzoátegui State
+Anzoátegui campus of UNEFA

 The Anzoátegui campus of "La Universidad Nacional Experimental Politécnica de la Fuerza Armada Bolivariana" (The National Experimental Polytechnical University of the Bolivarian Armed Forces) (UNEFA) is located at San Tomé.
 The campus, one of 61 of the national system and which is located just south of South Camp, offers a free education in a variety of career options.
 Founded in 2002, UNEFA Anzoátegui has a student body of 1500 students.